Oddworld Inhabitants: Exit from video game industry (2005–2009)

-"Citizen Siege" and "Wage Wars"
+In April 2005, Lanning announced the studio's decision to cancel all projects and leave the video game industry.
+While Oddworld Inhabitants had started out creating video games, the company always intended to expand into other media, including film.
+Lanning and McKenna closed the company's internal game production in San Luis Obispo and began looking at business models beyond that of the standard publisher/developer model.
+The aim was to fund the development of IPs on a range of media wider than just video games.

-There were four projects being worked on in this phase of the Oddworld Inhabitants studio—the only three to become public knowledge were a CG feature film entitled "Citizen Siege", an online video game tied into the film, called "Wage Wars" and an HD machinima series.
-Citizen Siege was first announced by Lorne Lanning in his keynote speech at GameCity in Nottingham, UK.
-To be directed by Lanning, executive produced by Sherry McKenna and produced by Vanguard Films, it was to be a dark, political, action thriller with elements of sci-fi set in a universe entirely separate from Oddworld "where current global conditions are extrapolated into a frightening near future where democracy has all but disintegrated under the rule of global corporatism" categorised by nightmarish credit rackets responsible for the hero's predicament.
-It wasn't until many years later that Lanning would further explain the story of the film.
-In this dystopia, society has reduced humans to mere commodity, where healthy human tissue is used as collateral against financial debt, allowing corporations to literally re-possess people piece-by-piece.
-The hero of the story, now encased in a cheap life-support system, sets out to reclaim the pieces of his re-possessed body and take down the organisation responsible for his own harvesting, crossing economic borders with the aid of unworldly powers fused to his mechanical body.
-Lanning said they wanted to go in a direction different from Disney's adult humor by combining animation with darker stories like Apocalypse Now, Blade Runner, and The Lord of the Rings It was also described as "1984 (sic) for the 21st century".
-While this story was the first move away from the studio's creation of the fictional Oddworld planet, it would still feature the same attention to graphical detail, while its subject matter would retain the subtext that inspired Oddworld, "except more relative to what's going on today on the political landscape, geographically on the world scale and it's sort of a menacing view of a possible future."
-Development of the project began with the goal to making a video game, and included a few hundred digital production paintings.
-The studio ultimately lost faith in their publisher/developer model and did not want to pursue any further relationships with a big publisher, so it never reached a proper pre-production phase.
-Instead, they began shopping it as a CG animated feature.
+Oddworld Inhabitants worked on several projects during this time, including a CG feature film entitled Citizen Siege, an online video game tied into the film, called Wage Wars, and an HD machinima series.
+Citizen Siege was first announced by Lanning in October 2006 during his keynote speech at GameCity in Nottingham, UK.
+The film was to be directed by Lanning, executive produced by McKenna, and produced by Vanguard Films.
+It was described as a dark, political, action thriller with elements of sci-fi set in a universe separate from Oddworld.
+In the film, humans have been reduced to a mere commodity, where healthy human tissue is used as collateral against financial debt, allowing corporations to literally repossess people piece-by-piece.
+The hero of the story, now encased in a cheap life-support system, sets out to reclaim the pieces of his body and take down the organisation responsible for his own harvesting, crossing economic borders with the aid of unworldly powers fused to his mechanical body.